EvoNerd/THEE_2024reproducibility/README.md

 If you want to "print" the R notebook file to a .pdf or .html file (this is called "knitting" the notebook file), you will need to install the knitr package (version 1.49 or better).
 You can use the command: `install.packages("knitr")`

 # File structure
-In this repository there is only 1 subfolder, containing all the R code for the in-class exercises.
+In this repository there is 1 subfolder called "code".
+It contains all the R code for the in-class exercises.

 In the main folder you can find the 2 .pdf files ("THEE_ResearchPractical--Reproducibility_2024-10-15.pdf" and "THEE_ResearchPractical--GitTutorial_2024-10-15.pdf") with the lecture slides and exercise instructions.